anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.md

 - Provisioning of networks
 - Provisioning of OpenStack and related common services
 - Configuration of compute nodes (activation of services per profiles types)
+- Post configuration of compute nodes
+- Provisioning of host aggregates

 <a name="7.4"></a>
 ## 7.4 Monitoring